whiprandolph/bestseller/Scratch/part 1 - leftovers/part 3 notes.md

-I've never been part of a deep revolution, but I've found stories of people who have. where people created new healthy cultures in the midst of violence so they could live in a good way again.
+I've never been part of a deep revolution, but I've found stories of people who have. where people created new healthy nations in the midst of violence so they could live in a good way again.

 Pull from Basic Call to Consciousness / Chap 31 and Zapatistas / Chap 40.